Herbert Titus

-Herbert William "Herb" Titus (October 17, 1937 – June 20, 2021) was an American attorney, writer, and politician.
-He was a candidate for Vice President of the United States in the 1996 U.S. presidential election on the Constitution Party ticket.
+Herbert William "Herb" Titus (October 17, 1937 – June 20, 2021) was an American attorney, writer, and political candidate.
+He was the Constitution Party's nominee for Vice President during the 1996 presidential election.

 Early life

-Titus was born in Baker City, Oregon on October 17, 1937.
+Titus was born in Baker City, Oregon, on October 17, 1937.
 He attended Baker public schools, where he graduated as co-valedictorian of the class of 1955.
 Four years later he graduated from the University of Oregon, where he had served as student body president.
 Titus graduated cum laude from Harvard Law School in 1962.